Miro Hotel

 Rooms

 The hotel was designed by Antonio Miró, a Catalan fashion designer.
 The style is contemporary and minimalist - smart black carpets, crisp white linen.
-Walls are white to soak up the light, cushions are red to add some colour (and possibly reflect the colours of the city’s football team).
+Walls are white to soak up the light, cushions are geometric print, headboards are soft shades of green, blue and yellow to add some colour.
 You get flatscreen TVs, fast WiFi and air con, too - always welcome when it’s 36 degrees outside.
 All rooms have oversized power showers in divine black marble bathrooms.
 A few come with a bath, too.

 Bedrooms range through several categories and many have views of the Guggenheim museum.
 Bigger rooms also have white leather sofas and windows that jut out.
-We stayed in a City Deluxe room which had amazing views of the Guggenheim and La Salve Bridge, with stunning mountains as a backdrop.
-The second-largest rooms - the Junior Suites - are especially lovely, with lots of space, plus a wall of glass to frame the view and white leather window seats to enjoy it from.
+We stayed in a Deluxe Guggenheim View room which, as the name suggests, looked out on the museum and La Salve Bridge, with stunning mountains as a backdrop.
+The second-largest rooms - the Junior Suites Guggenheim View - are especially lovely, with lots of space, plus a wall of glass to frame the view and white leather window seats to enjoy it from.
 Biggest of all, the Master Suites are enormous, with equally good views and a double-ended bath in the room.
 But if you can sacrifice a view and extra space, one of the smaller rooms will suffice.
-All beds are kingsized (or twins by request).
+All beds are kingsize, except in Urban Smart (queensize), and Urban Executive Twin (two single beds).

 Features include: